UBC-MDS/seating_pref/doc/proposal.md

 Seating location in the classroom is commonly linked to grade performance, student engagement, and learning experience (Gowan et al., 2017; Shernoff, et al., 2017).
 Nevertheless, the question remains whether certain personality dispositions systematically influence where students prefer to sit in a classroom.

 To address this gap in the literature, this study aims to explore the relationship between students' self-reported competitiveness and their seating preference.
 Specifically, this study will survey 69 Master of Data Science students at the University of British Columbia.
-The main objective of this survey is to explore the question: **Does self-reported competitiveness influence where an individual prefer to sit in class?**
+The main objective of this survey is to explore the question: **Does self-reported competitiveness influence where an individual prefers to sit in class?**

 The survey will measure _self-reported competitiveness_ with the following two questions (adapted from Bönte, Lombardo, & Urbig, 2017):